punctualabstract/titlenova-api-docs/auth/users.rst

 =====

-The user data stored under the authentication API is only the pertinent data that is associated with user authentication.
-All other user data (names, contacts, etc.) is stored in the user API.
+The user data stored under the authentication API is only the pertinent data that is associated with user authentication. *All other user data (names, profiles, contacts, etc.) is stored in the user API.*

 Create a User
 -------------

 At a minimum, a new user requires a ``username`` and a ``password``, along with at least one valid ``role_id``.
-A user cannot be granted access to any system unless they have a valid role associated with them to evaluate their access level. *Please note, users can have more than one role.*
+A user cannot be granted access to any system unless they have a valid role associated with them to evaluate their level of access. *Users can have more than one role.*

 To create a user, send a ``POST`` request with the following payload to the users endpoint: